Arizona Felony Classifications and Penalties

 Class 3 Felonies

-In Arizona, the presumptive term for class 3 felonies is 3.5 years in prison, and the aggravated term is 8.75 years in prison.
+The presumptive term for a first time, non-dangerous Arizona class 3 felony is 3.5 years in prison, and the aggravated term is 8.75 years in prison.

 Class 4 Felonies

-In Arizona, the presumptive term for class 4 felonies is 2.5 years in prison, and the aggravated term is 3.75 years in prison.
+The presumptive term for a first time, non-dangerous Arizona class 4 felony is 2.5 years in prison, and the aggravated term is 3.75 years in prison.

-In Arizona, the presumptive term for class 5 felonies is 2 years in prison, and the aggravated term is 2.5 years in prison.
+The presumptive term for a first time, non-dangerous Arizona class 5 felony is 2 years in prison, and the aggravated term is 2.5 years in prison.

 Class 6 Felonies

-Being the least serious felony charge, class 6 felonies carry a presumptive term of one year in prison, and an aggravated term of 2 years in prison.
-Under certain circumstances, a judge can choose to reclassify a class 6 felony as a class 1 misdemeanor, and then levy jail time or fines accordingly.
+First time Arizona Class 6 felonies carry a presumptive term of one year in prison, and an aggravated term of 2 years in prison.
+Some judges can choose to look at the circumstances of a class 6 felony crime and reclassify it as a class 1 misdemeanor instead.
+In such cases, the court will hand down jail time and/or fines corresponding with that level of misdemeanor.

 Trust Laboy Law With Your Felony Defense in Arizona